kalantar/ab-example/README.md

 docker push $BACKEND_TAG
 ```

 Deploy two versions of the backend service.
 One, _v1_ is identified as the _default_ version.
 The other, _v2_ is the _candidate_ version.
-While the specific versions will change over time, we alwasys evaluate a candidate version against a default version.
+While the specific versions will change over time, we always evaluate a candidate version against a default version.

 ```shell
 sed -e "s#BACKEND_TAG#$BACKEND_TAG#" backend/deploy.yaml | kubectl apply -f -